AIRWAY ORTHODONTICS

 What might be involved in treatment of the airway for kids?

 Your doctor may order tests to determine if airway obstruction is the issue at hand.
 Orthodontists have the ability to change the size and shape of the airway in our growing patients using specific appliances.
-Treatment may include referral to another specialist, such as an ear nose and throat (ENT) physician, sleep physician, or myofunctional therapist.
+Treatment may include referral to another specialist, such as an ear nose and throat (ENT) physician, sleep physician, general physician, or myofunctional therapist.
 If oral appliances are recommended, an orthodontist can design an appliance to expand the palate and nasal passages, open the airways, or position the lower jaw forward to allow maximum airflow.
-Commonly used appliances are referred to as a rapid palatal expander (RPE) and mandibular advancement device (MADs).
+Commonly used appliances include the rapid palatal or maxillary expander (RPE or RME) and mandibular advancement devices (MADs).
 Only some children benefit from such devices.
 Your doctor will work with you to find the most appropriate treatment for your child's sleep apnea.

 Is bedwetting a sign of an airway problem?